dtcenter/METviewer/docs/Users_Guide/etb_pot.rst

    sum may be selected instead.
 Choosing this option will cause a single statistic to be calculated from the individual database lines.

 #.
+Select Lower and Upper equivalence bounds in the Common section.
+   The default values are -0.001 and 0.001

+#.
 Create ETB derived curve by opening a pop-up menu with 'Add Derived Curve"
    button in the bottom of the 'Series Formatting" table.
 Select curves of interest and check 'Equivalence Testing Bounds" radio button.
 Since the data for both